cap-js-community/mtx-tool/docs/hana-management/index.md

 The HANA Management commands offer convenience for interacting with HANA instances via BTP's Service Manager service (technical name `service-manager`).

-The HANA Management is the third of three perspectives that MTX Tool offers on tenant information.
+HANA Management is the third of three perspectives that MTX Tool offers on tenant information.
 This is the lowest layer, the higher layers being [CAP Multitenancy]({{ site.baseurl }}/cap-multitenancy/) and still higher [Tenant Registry]({{ site.baseurl }}/tenant-registry/).
 For an overview of the layers see [Tenant Layers]({{ site.baseurl }}/tenant-registry/#summary).